Junior League of Springfield

 Learn more about the Junior League of Springfield, who we are, where we began, what we’ve accomplished and all that we hope to do.
 Join us, support us and vo…

-The Junior League of Springfield, Inc is an organization of women committed to promoting voluntarism, developing the potential of women, and improving the community through the effective action and leadership of trained volunteers.
+The Junior League of Springfield, Missouri, Inc., is an organization of women whose mission is to advance women’s leadership for meaningful community impact through volunteer action, collaboration, and training.
 Its purpose is exclusively educational and charitable.

 Women Building Better Communities.